adi3e08/PPO/README.md

 * Separate actor and critic networks.
 * tanh activation functions.

-Some other tricks which we found unnecessary, but can be found in other PPO implementations are
+Some other tricks that can be found in other PPO implementations, which we found not necessary are,
 * Reward scaling - rewards are divided by the standard deviation of a rolling discounted sum of the rewards, followed by clipping to a range (usually between -10 and 10).
 * Value function clipping - the value function loss is clipped in a manner that is similar to the PPO’s clipped surrogate objective.